relayos/getrelayos.com/cline_docs/products/ai/gtm.md

 ## Messaging Hierarchy

 ### Primary Message (Headline)
 Connect.
 Enhance.
 Transform.
+Your choice.

 ### Secondary Messages
-1. **Intelligent Integration**: Connect your communication across platforms and enhance it with AI capabilities.
+1. **Intelligent Integration**: Connect your communication across platforms and enhance it with AI capabilities that respect your privacy preferences.
-2. **Enterprise Control**: Maintain complete ownership of your data with customizable deployment and governance.
+2. **Enterprise Control**: Maintain complete ownership of your data with customizable deployment, governance, and privacy settings.
-3. **Interactive Experiences**: Create engaging, interactive communication experiences that drive results.
+3. **Interactive Experiences**: Create engaging, interactive communication experiences that drive results while maintaining appropriate privacy safeguards.
+4. **Configurable Privacy**: Choose the right balance between functionality and privacy with transparent controls and clear explanations of privacy trade-offs.

 ### Supporting Points
 - **For Intelligent Integration:**
   - Seamless synchronization across IRC, Telegram, Discord, and more
-  - AI-powered summarization, moderation, and enhancement
+  - AI-powered summarization, moderation, and enhancement with configurable privacy settings
-  - n8n integration for workflow automation and AI model access
+  - n8n integration for workflow automation and AI model access with granular data controls
-  - Unified conversation history across platforms
+  - Unified conversation history across platforms with configurable retention policies
 - **For Enterprise Control:**
   - White-label deployment options
   - Customizable terms of service and moderation policies
   - Complete data ownership and export capabilities
-  - Role-based access controls and security features
+  - Role-based access controls and privacy settings
 - **For Interactive Experiences:**
   - IRC v3 metadata support for rich UI elements
-  - Bot framework for creating interactive agents
+  - Bot framework for creating interactive agents with configurable data access
-  - AI-generated content and responses
+  - AI-generated content and responses with privacy-preserving options
-  - Interactive storytelling and guided journeys
+  - Interactive storytelling and guided journeys with transparent data handling
+- **For Configurable Privacy:**
+  - Global privacy levels from Maximum Privacy to Enhanced Functionality
+  - Feature-specific privacy settings for granular control
+  - Data category controls for different types of information
+  - Processing location options from on-device to cloud
+  - Configurable retention policies for different data types

 ## Competitive Differentiation

 ### Key Differentiators
 1. **Cross-Platform Integration**: Unlike single-platform solutions, Nexus™ connects multiple communication channels in one unified experience.
 2. **Enterprise Customization**: Unlike consumer-focused platforms, Nexus™ offers white-label deployment, complete data ownership, and customer-defined terms of service.
-3. **AI Enhancement**: Unlike basic messaging platforms, Nexus™ integrates advanced AI capabilities for summarization, moderation, and interaction.
+3. **AI Enhancement with Privacy Control**: Unlike basic messaging platforms or privacy-first solutions with limited features, Nexus™ integrates advanced AI capabilities with configurable privacy settings that let users and organizations choose the right balance for their needs.
-4. **Open Bot Ecosystem**: Unlike restricted platforms, Nexus™ provides an open environment for bot creation and deployment.
+4. **Open Bot Ecosystem with Governance**: Unlike restricted platforms, Nexus™ provides an open environment for bot creation and deployment with appropriate privacy and security controls.
-5. **Flexible Privacy Model**: Unlike one-size-fits-all approaches, Nexus™ offers configurable privacy settings that balance feature functionality with appropriate data protections.
+5. **Comprehensive Privacy Framework**: Unlike one-size-fits-all approaches, Nexus™ offers a complete Privacy Configuration Framework with global privacy levels, feature-specific settings, data category controls, processing location options, and retention policies.

 ### Competitive Messaging Matrix
 | Competitor | Their Claim | Our Counter | Our Advantage |